 Timberhill Dental Is Here to Help

 Dr. Black and the team at Timberhill dental provide a unique personal style and soothing spa-like atmosphere to help your child feel at ease and comfortable.
+We’ll help your family keep their teeth healthy for a lifetime.
 Contact us online to schedule an appointment for your child today.

 If you have more questions about how to best take care of your child’s teeth, give us a call at (541) 754-0144.
 We would love to discuss your concerns and answer your questions.